I want to quickly and easily get to where I want in the Amazon mobile app.

 In 2011, Amazon’s Android shopping app looked like a cross between their mobile website and the iPhone app, utilizing the hardware Menu key built into the devices to display a set of tabs.
 It did not stand out, and did not feel as much like Amazon as it could have.
 I wanted to make changes almost from the very start – but in a large company with a huge number of customers, progress had to be measured.

-Using sketches and then wireframes, I proposed a phased approach over several versions of the app to the product owner.
+Using sketches and wireframes, I proposed a phased approach over several versions of the app to the product owner.
 After discussions and reviewing my proposal, the project was approved.

 I followed a similar process for updating from the drop-down Menu from the logo to the Android slide-in Menu pattern.

-One reason I love working in the mobile industry is because it never stands still.
-By late 2013, it was clear that a pattern had emerged and was becoming a standard: using a menu icon with three horizontal lines in the upper left corner to slide a menu into view, eventually labeled as a “hamburger menu” based on a creative interpretation of it’s visual appearance.
-In addition to increasing discoverability by using a recognized pattern, switching from the drop-down off the logo to the menu icon freed up the logo to act as a trigger to navigate to the Home screen, which research indicated was a small source of frustration with the drop-down UI.
-So I revamped the design to use a menu that slides in from the left over the top of the content.
+By late 2013, it was clear that an emerging design pattern was becoming a standard: a menu icon with three horizontal lines in the upper left corner to slide a menu into view, eventually labeled as a “hamburger menu” based on a creative interpretation of it’s visual appearance.
+In addition to increasing discoverability by using a recognized pattern, switching from the drop-down off the logo to the menu icon freed up the logo itself to act as a trigger to navigate to the Home screen, which research indicated was a small source of frustration with the drop-down UI.
+I revamped the design to use a menu that slides in from the left over the top of the content.
 However, the Android left menu pattern wasn’t entirely sufficient for Amazon’s customers, so I made a few tweaks, including the use of sub-headers and a more fluid interaction, where items in the menu or the top navigation do not blink into or out of existence, but, rather, fade or slide more organically.

-My main focus in 2014 is revamping or redesigning Amazon’s navigation across all mobile devices and platforms.
-I’ve worked extensively on the iPhone and iPad shopping apps on creating a more unique Amazon navigation experience, much of which never shipped, though, since leaving Amazon, I’ve seen elements pop up now and then in the mobile apps.
+My main focus in 2014 was revamping or redesigning Amazon’s navigation across all mobile devices and platforms.
+I worked extensively on the iPhone and iPad shopping apps on creating a more unique Amazon navigation experience, much of which never shipped, though, since leaving Amazon, I’ve seen elements pop up now and then in the mobile apps.